Pranavkale11/oss-audit-24BSA10068/README.md

 ---

-## About This Project
+## What This Project Is About

-This project is a structured audit of **Python** — one of the most widely used open-source programming languages in the world.
-The audit covers Python's origin story, its PSF (Python Software Foundation) license, its Linux footprint, its FOSS ecosystem, and a comparison with proprietary alternatives.
+For my OSS capstone, I chose to audit **Python** — honestly, it felt like an obvious pick.
+Python is everywhere: in data science, web development, automation, education, and research.
+It's also a great example of how open-source software can become genuinely world-changing without being owned by any single company.

-Alongside the written report, five shell scripts were written and tested on Ubuntu to demonstrate practical Linux and Bash scripting skills.
+This audit covers where Python came from, how it's licensed (PSF License), how it lives on Linux, and how it compares to proprietary alternatives.
+Alongside the written report, I wrote five Bash scripts on Ubuntu to put what I've been learning into practice.

 ---

-## Repository Structure
+## What's in the Repo

 ```
 oss-audit/